macgregor/html_to_epub/README.md

 ```

-##table_of_contents.url
+##entry_point.entry_point
 The entry point on the website for building the ebook.
+This should be the first chapter in the book, with a link to the next chapter which the script
-This page should have an ordered list of chapter urls we can use to navigate the rest of the site.
-By defaults the order the urls
+cant walk through to the end of the book.
+By defaults the order of the chapters will be the same that are encountered while navigating the web page.
-appear on this page will be the order they appear in the ebook.
-This behavior can be overridden by overriding `Callbacks.sort_chapters()`
+This behavior can be overridden by overriding `Callbacks.sort_chapters(chapters)`

-##table_of_contents.chapter_link_css_selector
-CSS Selector used on the table of contents page to identify links to turn into chapters.

 ##chapter.title_css_selector
+Related callback: `Callbacks.chapter_title_callback(selector_matches)`

 CSS selector used on each chapter on the table of contents page to identify the title of the chapter.
 This is put into the chapter body of the epub as a header and also used when building the navigational
 structures required by the epub standard.
 This needs to uniquely identify an element for the title, by default it will use the text of the first match it finds if there are multiple.

 ##chapter.section_css_selector
+Related callback: `Callbacks.chapter_section_callback(selector_matches)`

 Similar to the title css selector.
 Used when building the ebooks table of contents to group related chapters.

 1. Introduction